GES140 - Sofia Metro - Trip 1

 Whether sewers or metros, it's often difficult to appreciate distance.
-And before we knew it, we were entering our next station, St.Naum (aka Nemus).
-St. Naum along with NDK were listed as ghost stations for awhile, but both have been completed to link up with the other stations.
+And before we knew it, we were entering our next station, Originally called St.Naum (aka Nemus), it was changed at the last minute to European Union station prior to the line opening.
+Printed maps still showed it as St Naum.
+European Untion along with NDK were listed as ghost stations for awhile, but both have been completed to link up with the other stations.
 Acrylic being heavily utilised here, like the previous station NDK.

 Via an entrance at the back of the station, I got into the under platform area, to be used for utility cabling.
 Also useful should one wish to pass through a station without being seen.
 Although with no signs of anyone about, that wasn't a concern.

 At least, I assumed there was no one about.
 As I climbed the steps to get a picture of the passenger hall area, I spotted someone in the window on the right.
 They were in their late 40s, his head tilted back somewhat stereotypically as he sat sleeping in his chair.
 I took the shot anyway, and tiptoed back down to GE099 to update him.

 The main platform, not as well lit as the previous station.
 At the top end of the platform sits a service train.